Equipment

 Humidifier

 Some people can experience a sore nose, throat and mouth dryness and nasal congestion when using ventilation.
-If this is the case then a humidifier (water chamber) can be added to your BiLevel machine, once prescribed by your consultant.
+If this is the case then a humidifier (water chamber) can be added to your machine, once prescribed by your consultant.

 Warning